 - Use comfortable and sturdy hiking shoes that do not hurt but stay intact no matter the intensity of your climb.

-- Wear clothes that are breathable and according to the weather of the day of your hike.
-I recommend you wear thin layers, which gives you the better control over temperature regulation.
+- Wear clothes that are breathable and according to the weather on the day of your hike.
+I recommend you wear thin layers, which gives you better control over temperature regulation.

 Wrapping It Up